real34/front-commerce-lite-upward/README.md

 ## Overview

-Front-Commerce Lite contains everything you need to get started in minutes with all the libraries used in Front-Commerce.
+Front-Commerce Lite contains everything you need to get started in minutes with the main libraries used in Front-Commerce.
 Consider it as a boilerplate for prototyping an eCommerce application.

+Here is what Front-Commerce Lite can help you with:

+* start learning new technologies and concepts,
+* experiment an idea with your team,
+* evaluate Front-Commerce,
+* convince your boss,
-Start learning, experiment an idea with your team, convince your boss or win projects by building a <abbr title="Proof of Concept">PoC</abbr>.
-This is what Front-Commerce Lite can help you with!
+* or win projects by building a <abbr title="Proof of Concept">PoC</abbr>.

 ![The default Front-Commerce Lite home page](./screenshot.jpg)